 Mina, recorded in her twilight years, reads and reminisces.

 Mina notices the sound of a ticking clock.
-Searching for its source, she opens a box from which she hears a lo-fi recording of her own voice, and picks up a notebook of her own writings.
-Wandering through the theater, she tears scraps of poetry out of her notebook and gives them to audience members.
+Searching for its source, she opens a box from which she hears a recording of her own voice, and picks up a notebook of her writings.
+Wandering through the theater, she tears out scraps of poetry and gives them to audience members.

 (Mina Loy created chance-derived poems by ripping up bits of paper with words or phrases, dropping them on the ground, and then randomly picking them up and ordering them.
+The passage of time is a recurring theme in her poetry.
 This interlude is composed of selected phrases from an interview with Loy in 1965, when she was 82 years old.
-Time and its passage are recurring themes in Loy’s poetry.
 The added static of a phonograph record reflects a bygone era as well as the Dadas’ and Futurists’ use of noise.)

 Interlude: Shell-shock and Battle-roar